daKmoR/import-meta-resolve/README.md

 - can be used in node using es modules & commonjs
 - resolves folders (`require.resolve` dos not support it)
-- mimics `import.meta.url` so can hopefully be replaced by it once it is no longer behind a flag
+- mimics `import.meta.resolve` so can hopefully be replaced by it once it is no longer behind a flag

 ## Usage